wareguin/guillem-pc/README.md

 – Helping with Docker and Docker Swarm <br>
 – Starting to use Kubernetes to ease ML engineers workflows (JupyterHub, Kubeflow, and more) <br>
 – Exploring new tools to improve company's infrastructure (CrowdSec, nala, Traefik, ...)
+- Developing backend services with both NodeJS and Python

 ### Interested in